 Surgical Options for Periodontal Disease In Issaquah, WA

-If you have been diagnosed with gum disease, the good news is that there are a variety of treatment options to match your situation and the severity of the problem.
+If you have been diagnosed with gum disease, the good news is that there are a variety of periodontal treatment options to match both your situation and severity of your problem.

 In cases where the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment, there are several surgical procedures available to repair severe damage and to restore a healthy smile.

 At our Issaquah location our surgical periodontal treatment options include:

 Pocket Depth Reduction

 Our Issaquah dental team has years of experience, extensive training, and regularily complete continuing education in periodontal treatment, which ensures you get the best possible dental care.